peteroupc/CBOR/docs/PeterO.PrecisionContext.md

     public class PrecisionContext

 Contains parameters for controlling the precision, rounding, and exponent range of arbitrary-precision numbers.
-NOTE: This class is not designed for inheritance, and inheriting from this class is not recommended since it may break in future versions.

 ### PrecisionContext Constructor